Woman who flipped off Trump motorcade is now running for office in Virginia

 “I was angry...Puerto Rico, DACA, etc...”
 Briskman said.

 After that, the government contractor she worked for fired her.
-She spoke to our sister station, WUSA9 when she sued the company.
+She spoke to WUSA9 when she sued the company.

 RELATED: Va. woman fired for flipping off Trump sues company